 The most popular use of bridging finance for the second consecutive quarter was for the purchase of property, with 28% of total contributor transactions (up from 24%), followed by a lower figure of 13% for chain break (down from 20% in the previous quarter).

-First charge bridging loan finance, which accounted for 90% of the total market volume, remain unchanged.
+First-charge bridging loan finance, which accounted for 90% of the total market volume, remains unchanged.

-There was, however, a drop seen in regulated bridging loan transactions for the fifth consecutive time, with figures falling from 41.6% in quarter 2, to 37.7% in quarter 3.
+There was, however, a drop in regulated bridging loan transactions for the fifth consecutive time, with figures falling from 41.6% in quarter 2 to 37.7% in quarter 3.

 “It shows the industry was affected by the disruption the coronavirus pandemic put the country through, but more so, how it has pulled back quickly, and we are now firing on all cylinders!”

-“The stamp duty holiday has helped bridging finance to be more widely accepted by the mainstream industry as a need to meet speed demands, but investors with the intention to renovate have also been at the forefront of recent requests.”
+“The stamp duty holiday allows bridging finance to be more widely accepted by the mainstream industry as a need to meet speed demands, but investors with the intention to renovate have also been at the forefront of recent requests.”

-“Regulated transactions accounting for over a third of the market stands out when you consider the limited number of bridging lenders who are able to transact regulated business and shows there’s opportunity there for more lenders to enter this market,” he added.
+“Regulated transactions accounting for over a third of the market stand out when you consider the limited number of bridging lenders who are able to transact regulated business and show there’s opportunity there for more lenders to enter this market,” he added.

-Head of specialist lending at Enness Global, Chris Whitney, said: “With the news that contributor gross bridging loans are over £190m, it makes me wonder how big this market really is in its entirety.
+Head of specialist lending at Enness Global, Chris Whitney, said: “With the news that contributor gross bridging loans are over £190 million, it makes me wonder how big this market really is in its entirety.

-LTVs are up with borrowers possibly taking advantage of increasingly cheaper money in the light of reports that mortgage rates in general are heading upwards imminently.
+LTVs are up, with borrowers possibly taking advantage of increasingly cheaper money in the light of reports that mortgage rates, in general, are heading upward imminently.